-A surgical procedure to smooth off bits of damaged joint cartilage using a high-speed burr.
+Abrasion arthroplasty is a surgical procedure to smooth off bits of damaged joint cartilage using a high-speed burr.

 The word 'arthroplasty' means 'reshaping of the joint'.
 'Abrasion' means to 'grind down'.
-So an abrasion arthroplasty is a surgical procedure to reshape the joint by grinding down the damaged surface.
+So an abrasion arthroplasty sounds like a surgical procedure to reshape the joint by grinding down the damaged surface.
 However, the procedure is now considered to be one of the 'marrow stimulation' procedures whereby the abrading leads to the release of mesenchymal stem cells from the underlying bone marrow, and that these have the potential to repair to some extent the damaged cartilage.